-- 1. To receive, consider and adopt the Audited Financial Statements (including Audited Consolidated Financial Statements) for the Financial Year ended 31st March, 2023 and the Reports of the Board of Directors and Auditors thereon. - 2.
-To declare Final Dividend of ₹1.25/- per equity share of ₹5/- each for the Financial Year ended 31 st March, 2023. - 3.
-To appoint a Director in place of Mrs. Supriya P. Rane (DIN: 00152890), who retires by rotation and being eligible, offers herself for re-appointment.
+- 1. To receive, consider and adopt the audited financial statements (including audited consolidated financial statements) for the Financial Year ended 31st March, 2024 and the Reports of the Board of Directors and Auditors thereon. - 2.
+To declare Final Dividend of ₹1.25/- per equity share of ₹5/- each for the Financial Year ended 31st March, 2024. - 3.
+To appoint a Director in place of Mrs. Supriya P. Rane (DIN: 00152890), who retires by rotation and being eligible, offers herself for re-appointment. - 4.
+Appointment of M/s.
+A P Sanzgiri and Co, Chartered Accountants (Firm Registration number 116293W) as the Statutory Auditors of the Company.